verida/documentation/docs/extensions/vue-starter-kit.md

 ### Using the `vda-account` component

 This component is used to display a logged-in user profile details such as `name`, `did` and `avatar`.
-If the user is not logged in it will supply a login link and generate the single sign-on login form in the same way the the `vda-login` component.
+If the user is not logged-in it will supply a sign-in link and generate the single sign-on logged-in form in the same way just as the `vda-login` component.

 - Example code:

 ```jsx title="Login.vue"
 <template>